Soulless is One Year Older Today!

 I know, Gentle Reader, doesn’t it seem like a millennia ago?
-But really, the little paranormal the could (my original name for Soulless) is a year old today.
+The little paranormal the could (my original name for Soulless) is growing up.

 Say “goo” Soulless-i-kin.